 GRAZEL: Hey, I’m Grazel, I play the bass.
 Before joining VII ARC, I was mainly a guitarist but I loved very low tunings.
 I always enjoyed composing and listening to melodious bass lines the most anyways—playing the bass feels very natural now!

 Z’ev: I’m Z’ev on drums and I’ve been playing since I was 13.
-Singing and guitar wasn’t my cup of tea so I tried drumming and had a lot of fun with it.
+Singing and guitar weren’t my cup of tea so I tried drumming and had a lot of fun with it.
 Some friends had a band back then and that inspired me to make music myself.

 The band was formed in 2014, so next year would mark your 5th anniversary.
 How did the band members come together?